e271828e/Flight.jl/docs/notes/design/framework_spec.md

 interrupt is a tag on an ordinary stop, not a diagnostic kind of its own ([Appendix C](#appendix-c-the-diagnostic-kind-set) gains nothing here): nothing failed.

-Taught contract: **stop faces are sampled at completed boundaries; declare an event if you need the stop localized.** Both stop-flag shapes work without framework latching — a handler-set `m` flag is sticky by nature, a transient stage-2 Bool is caught because the loop reacts to the first `true`.
+Taught contract: **stop faces are sampled at completed boundaries; declare a sign-form event if you need the stop localized.** Both stop-flag shapes work without framework latching — a handler-set `m` flag is sticky by nature, a transient stage-2 Bool is caught because the loop reacts to the first `true`.
 Compound stop logic composes in-model — a monitor component reading the relevant